-Special Effects runs from Friday, October 18, 2019 to Sunday, July 5th, 2020.
+Special Effects runs from Friday, October 18, 2019 to the end of August, 2020 (provisional end date).
 Entry to the exhibition is free, once you’re inside the museum, which needs a ticket* (of course) or, for example, a Vienna Pass (review).

 The Technical Museum opens daily, excepting on November 1st, December 25th and 31st, January 1st, and May 1st.
 Opening times are 9am to 6pm (10am opening on weekdays and public holidays).

 How to get to the exhibition